holepunchto/dht-rpc/README.md

 ```

 Nodes per default use something called adaptive mode to decide whether or not they want to join other nodes' routing table.
 This includes things like node uptime, if the node is firewalled etc. Adaptive mode is conservative, so it might take ~20-30 mins for the node to turn persistent.
-If you are making a test case with your own bootstrap network you'd usually want to turn this off to make sure your test finishes in a timely maner.
+If you are making a test case with your own bootstrap network you'd usually want to turn this off to make sure your test finishes in a timely manner.
 You can do this by passing `ephemeral: false` in the constructor.
 For the vast majority of use-cases you should always use adaptive mode to ensure good DHT health, ie the defaults.

 Your DHT routing id is `hash(publicIp + publicPort)` and will be autoconfigured internally.

 #### `const node = DHT.bootstrapper(port, host, [options])`

 Make a bootstrap node for your DHT.
-The port and host needs to be it's globally accessable port and host.
+The port and host needs to be its globally accessible port and host.
 Note: `port` and `host` parameters are used to create the node id.
 Use `options.host` if you want to bind to i.e. 127.0.0.1.
 DHT nodes can use any other DHT node to bootstrap, but a bootstrap node can bootstrap itself, by itself.